 These companies are at the forefront of flexible policies

 Companies, like Netflix, are focusing on achievements rather than keeping employees at their desks.
-Companies that hire telecommuters often grow much faster, as they have the option to hire outside the local labor pool.
+Those that hire telecommuters often grow much faster, as they have the option to hire outside the local labor pool.
 Companies ready to embrace the change and add perks for their employees are also creating partnerships with companies like Behere.
 These partnerships allow employees to gain experiences and inspiration while traveling which they can bring back to their company.
 It’s not just sending your employees on vacation; it’s boosting productivity and creativity, and provides a reset that decreases burn-outs.
 Providing these perks increases company engagement as employees feel appreciation of their organization, reduces overhead and encourages professional development and collaboration.

 Currently, at Dell, 25% of the workforce have a flexible schedule and can regularly work from a remote location.
 By 2020 Steve Price, Senior Vice President of Human Resources, hopes to make that 50%.
 Embracing flexibility has payed off for Dell, with $21 million in savings since 2013 in real estate costs, and 93% of employees stating that flexibility helps them to be successful.